ART BLOG MIAMI - MIAMI

 Art Basel Miami Beach

-Art Basel Miami Beach, which draws international crowds and inspires multiple satellite fairs, will be held from Dec.
+Art Basel Miami Beach, which draws international crowds and inspires multiple satellite fairs, took place last Dec.
 5-8 at the Miami Beach Convention Center.

-This month for its 2013 edition, show goers will find a new section dedicated to works produced in editions, an expanded — and extended — Art Public exhibition in Collins Park and new galleries amid familiar stalwarts.
+For its 2013 edition, showed goers will find a new section dedicated to works produced in editions, an expanded — and extended — Art Public exhibition in Collins Park and new galleries amid familiar stalwarts.

 The five-day art fair at the Miami Beach Convention Center anchors a week of roughly two dozens art shows, and the stretch has transformed early December into one of the busiest